zriyansh/signoz.io/blog/2024-05-13-kubernetes-monitoring.md

 date: 2024-05-13
 tags: [Tech Tutorial]
 authors: [daniel, ankit_anand]
 description: Kubernetes monitoring is crucial for maintaining the health, performance, and reliability of containerized applications.
-In this guide we cover what to monitor for Kubernetes performance,
+In this guide we cover what to monitor for Kubernetes performance
 image: /img/blog/2024/05/kubernetes-monitoring-cover.webp
 hide_table_of_contents: false
 keywords: